CAVIUS TECHNICAL REPORT 051-1

 - GREEN LED light is on, the HUB is connected to the internet

 If the LED light is off, the HUB needs power.
-If the LED does not turn on after power plug-in, please contact the place of sales for assistance.
+If the LED light does not turn on after being plugged in, please check your USB power source with another device.